Migrant workers in Russia: History

 Estimates of the percentage of migrant labourers within the workforce vary significantly.
 Some estimates go as low as 8%, while others reach as high as 25%.

 The Russian invasion of Ukraine has resulted in a significant exodus of migrant workers from Russia to their home countries, owing to international sanctions imposed in response to the invasion.
-This has resulted in negative repercussions on remittance-dependent economies as a result of Russian economic declines, and, coupled with low unemployment, resulted in a shortage of between 3.6 and 4.8 million labourers in 2023.
+This has resulted in negative repercussions on remittance-dependent economies as a result of Russian economic decline, and, coupled with low unemployment, resulted in a shortage of between 3.6 and 4.8 million labourers in 2023.
 There have also been several instances of migrant labourers being conscripted to serve in the Russian Armed Forces, and workers have been among the main targets of Russian conscription campaigns in spite of Central Asian governments warning their citizens that they would be subject to criminal prosecution if they participated in the war.
+During these campaigns, Russian authorities reportedly targeted migrant workers, particularly those from Central Asia, through systematic raids on dormitories and workplaces.
+Detained individuals were subsequently pressured to sign military contracts under threats of deportation or criminal prosecution.
+According to the Institute for the Study of War, at least 20,000 Central Asian migrants had been coerced into military service by August 2025.
 Russian lawmaker Pyotr Tolstoy also proposed a tax on remittances and a ban on migrant labourers from serving in certain jobs, in what sparked backlash from Uzbek lawmakers.